Visas for the Netherlands

-Nationals of Canada, South Korea, Argentina, Australia and New Zealand between the ages of 18 and 31 are eligible to live and work in the Netherlands for one year on a working holiday visa.
-The Working Holiday Program or Scheme allows holders of the visa to reside in the country on a temporary residence permit.
+Nationals of Canada, South Korea, Argentina, Australia, Hong Kong and New Zealand between the ages of 18 and 30 are eligible to live and work in the Netherlands for one year on a working holiday visa.
+The Working Holiday Program allows holders of the visa to reside in the country on a temporary residence permit.

 Residence permits for the Netherlands

-Although EU citizens don’t require a residence permit, they do have to register with their local municipality if they live in the Netherlands for more than four months or live with a family member who is not an EU/EEA citizen.
+Although EU citizens don’t require a residence permit, they do have to register with their local municipality if they live in the Netherlands for more than four months.
 Once they've registered, expats will receive a BSN Number (Citizen Service Number).

 Expats can apply for permanent residence in the Netherlands if they've lived in the country for an uninterrupted period of five years.
 Once they have this, they no longer need an employer-sponsored work permit.